bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 3.1.6

-* Added check to make sure mapping doesn't fire twice when defaultLoc is enabled and fullMapStart is also enabled (not intended to both be enabled at the same time).
+* Added extra check to make sure mapping doesn't fire twice when defaultLoc is enabled and fullMapStart is also enabled. fullMapStart is not needed when defaultLoc is enabled and this is just a preventative to avoid user errors.
 * Fixed centering issue on initial search with maxDistance enabled introduced with fitBounds updates in last update.

 ### Version 3.1.5